harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/fortify-on-demand-scanner-reference.md

 sidebar_position: 180
 ---

-You can ingest scan results from Fortify on Demand using a Security step: create a CI Build or Security Tests stage, add a Security step, and then add the `setting:value` pairs as specified below.
+You can scan repositories and ingest scan results from  Fortify on Demand.

 ## Important notes for running Fortify on Demand scans in STO